loading

 Often, during the summer holidays, I accompanied my father to the market to buy groceries.
 I was happy to help, even because I knew there would also be a chance to visit the candy shop or the comic shop, or both.

 When at the candy shop, I was impressed by how well the man at the counter knew every client and how quickly he was ready to give the usually wanted sweeties.
-Of course, we made no exception, and I always got out of the shop with my chocolate loot in a short time.
+Of course, we made no exception, and I always got out of the shop with my chocolate loot quickly.

-The man was pretty efficient in providing everyone with their favorite form of sugar, with respect of who they were and their preferred format.
+The man efficiently provided everyone with their favorite form of sugar, concerning who they were and their preferred format.

-The content negotiation and URI forwarding techniques work similarly in the Semantic Web, and we’re going to see how we can get the wanted candies using the HTTP protocol.
+The content negotiation and URI forwarding techniques work similarly in the Semantic Web, and we will see how we can get the wanted candies using the HTTP protocol.

 Overview

-The Semantic Web was envisioned by Tim Berners-Lee as a Web made of data that machines could process, thus setting the axiom that the most part of that data should be machine-readable.
+Tim Berners-Lee envisioned the Semantic Web as a Web made of data that machines could process, thus setting the axiom that most of that data should be machine-readable.

-The Resource Description Framework (RDF) made this modelling system its core principle.
+The Resource Description Framework (RDF) made this modeling system its core principle.

 Nevertheless, the same URI /people/Federico may identify both my home page and an RDF representation of the resource identified by the string Federico.